- When you focus on details you always feel like you’ve made a mistake

 Build healthy eating and exercise habits.
 A healthy weight will follow and you’ll be free to focus on your real goals.

 Whenever I tried to make dramatic change it never worked.
 For instance, stepping on a scale could be a very ingrained habit.
 Having a strategy for change helps you turn unhealthy habits into healthy habits.
-Sign up (below) to receive one of the best strategies I learned.
+Click here to learn an IMPORTANT, easy and fun strategy for building healthy habits!

 When I simplified my weight-loss approach it was a game changer.
 Is there anything – in any area of your life – you’ve had to unlearn?